+Science - Learning Challenges/ Prior learning /Vocabulary/Knowledge Milestones/ Working Scientifically Skills/ National Curriculum Statements/ Y3

-Autumn Spri ing Sum mer KS2 Y3 Animals, including humans Rocks Plants Forces and Magnets Light Scientist/inve ntor Nina Tandon - grows bones for people who needs them.
-Mary Anning Janaki Ammal William Gilbert Ibn al-Haytham Learning Sequence What types of food do humans need to eat and why?
+Autumn Spring Summer KS2 Y3 Animals, including humans Rocks ; Force and magnets Plan ts Light † Scientist/inv entor Nina Tandon - grows bones for people who needs them.
+P Mary Anning William Gilbert Janaki Ammal Ibn al-Haytham

+- What types of food do humans need to eat and why?
 Research - What does a human skeleton look like?
-Research - Are all human skeletons the same?
-Pattern Seeking WSs4, WSs5, WSs6 Are all animal skeletons the same?
-Grouping - Why do we need a skeleton?
-Research - Why are muscles important?
-Research - How do muscles work?
-Research - Do people who exercise have stronger muscles than people who don't?
-Pattern Seeking - WSs2, WSs5, WSs6 What are rocks?
-Research How are they formed?
-Research Can you classify rocks based on their appearance and properties?
-Classifying Which type of rock is most permeable?
-Fair testingWSs4, WSs5, WSs6, WS1 What are fossils?
+Research - - Do male skeletons have larger/longer than female skeletons?
+2 lessons Children choose which bone they investigate Pattern Seeking

+Asking questions, predicting, measuring, recording using bar chart, evaluating

+- Are all animal skeletons the same?
+Identifying, grouping and classifying - branching diagram for this.

+- Why do we need a skeleton?

+Research -

+- Why are muscles important?

+Research -

+- How do muscles work?

+Research -

+- Does the size of quadricep

+- muscle affect how far a person can jump?
+Fair test Predicting, setting up tests, measuring, recording and evaluating.

+- What are rocks?

+Research.

+- How are they formed?

+Research - Can you classify rocks based on their appearance and properties?
+Identifying, grouping and classifying - What are fossils?
 How do they form?
-Research What is soil?
+Research - What is soil?
 Are all soils the same?
+Research - How does adding different amounts of sand to soil affect how quickly water drains through it?

+Fair testing Predicting, setting up tests, observing and measuring, recording, interpreting and communicating results and evaluating - stopwatches, weighing scales, funnels, filter paper

+- What are forces?

+Research/Identifying,

+grouping and classifying

+contact forces (pushes and

+pulls) or non-contact (act at a

+distance e.g. magnets) sort

+pictures of each force

+- Which surface is best for making a toy car travel the furthest?
+And why?
+Fair Testing - Predicting, setting up tests, observing and measuring, recording, interpreting and communicating results and evaluating

+- How do magnets work?
+Will these magnets attract or repel?

+Research

+- Are all materials

+magnetic?
+Research

+Predicting, Observing,

+recording and evaluating.

+- Can you design the fastest magnetic race car for a brand-new board game?
+Problem solving see WS guidance for how to quide.

-Research/Observation What are the functions of each part of a plant?
-Research What do plants need to grow? - don't do investigation on this as y2 already have they looked at how it needed water, light and suitable temp - reteach this and add air, space to grow and nutrients from soil too.
+- What are the functions of each part of a plant?

+Research - What do plants need to grow? - don't' do investigation on this as y2 already have. - they looked at how it needed water, light and suitable temp - reteach this and add air, space to grow and nutrients from soil too.
 Building knowledge.
-Research Do all plants need the same conditions to grow? investigation - two types of plant (maybe cacti and another?) - let children come up with investigation title e.g. do cacti need the same conditions to grow as a rose?
-Problem Solving - WSS1, WSs2 and WSs3 How is water transported around a plant?
-Observation (carnation/celery activity?)
-WSs5 Why is pollination so important for plants?-pollen from male part of flower is transferred to female part of another plant by insect.
+Research - Can you water plants with other liquids?
+Fair testing/ Observation over time Predicting, setting up tests, observing and measuring, recording, interpreting and communicating results and evaluating - How is water transported around a plant?
+Research - What happens to celery when it is left in coloured water?
+Observation over time? (carnation/celery activity?)
+Prediction, observing, recording, evaluating. - Why is pollination so important for plants? pollen from male part of flower is transferred to female part of polien from male part of Thower is transferred to female part of another plant by insect.
 Pollinated and seeds made.
+Don't go into parts of flower (Y6 objective)

+Research

-Don't go into parts of flower (Y6 objective) Research How are seeds dispersed?
-Research What are forces?
-Research contact forces (pushes and pulls) or non- contact (act at a distance e.g. magnets) Which surface is best for making a toy car travel the furthest?
-And why?
-Fair Testing - WSs3.
-WSs4 How do magnets work?
-Observation Will these magnets attract or repel?
-Problem Solving - Are all materials magnetic?
-Observation WSs5.
-WSs6 What is the difference between light and dark?
-Research How does light help us to see?
-Research Why can light from the Sun be dangerous?
+How are seeds dispersed?
+Research

+- What is the difference between light and dark?
+Research/Identifying, grouping and classifying look at light and dark, then sort light sources into artificial and natural. - How does light help us to see?
+Research - Why can light from the Sun be dangerous?
 How can we protect ourselves?
-Research What are shadows?
-Research How does moving the light source change the shadow?
-Pattern seeking WSs4, WsS6, WsS7
+Research - What are shadows?
+Research - Which material is best for making shadow puppets?
+Comparative testing observing, recording, interpreting and communicating, evaluating - How does moving the light source change the shadow?
+Pattern seeking Predicting, setting up tests, observing and measuring, recording, interpreting and communicating results and evaluating